SilverButterflies/RulesOfConversation/README.md

 ## Comforting people when they are sad
 Like... depends on how much they would be comfortable with you touching them??
 Max it out.
 They let you hold their hand, so that.
 They let you hold them in your arms?
 Perfect.
 Also it doesnt matter what you say, as long as you dont interrupt when they are talking, and you say it really quietly and with a rising tone at the end and stretching the last syllable.
 Bonus points if you end every statement of fact with a "...yea?" like its a question.
 Honestly idk Im really bad at this :(
+"I dont want to talk about it" ask again, they often change their mind.
+If not, then drop it for real.

 ## Default face
 It is important to maintain an appropriate facial expression in public, if you wish to blend into the crowd.
 The way to do this is to maintain a facade of mild dispassionate interest in your surroundings.
 Mild, because strong emotions are not the default; dispassionate because passion is not the default; interest because glassy eyes are a sign of sickness, which is frowned upon.
 To practice default face, look at your reflection in the mirror.
 Try to think of nothing, just observe your face as if it is not that interesting.
 Next, tilt the corners of your mouth up slightly.
 Try not to widen your lips, only turn the corners up.
 Make sure there is no tightness in your jaw, try to relax your muscles.
 Also, keep your eyes fully open.
 Do not keep them half-closed.
 Look straight ahead.
 Looking left and right is allowed, but try to constrain looking up and down to only a few degrees in either direction.
 Try not to look at things too far away, it creates a "distant look".
 Last and most importantly, keep moving.
 Never be completely still, it is considered by humans to be a sign of illness.